chef-training/chefdk-image/README.md

 \5.
 Run `packer` to create the AMI

-> This is an example of using packer to create two images.
-The Ubuntu 14.04 AMI and the CentOS 6.5 AMI.
+> This is an example of using packer to creating an image for CentOS.

 ```
-# Ubuntu 14.04
-$ packer validate ubuntu.json
-$ packer build ubuntu.json

 # CentOS 6.7
 $ packer validate centos.json
 $ packer build centos.json

-# Windows 2012R2
-$ packer validate windows.json
-$ packer build windows.json
 ```